 Medical Marijuana – Is it dry or drying?

-Michigan Medical Marijuana – Case Dismissed
+Michigan Medical Marihuana Act Defense – Case Dismissed

-In one case, recently harvested marijuana was found to be dried even though it had only been drying for four days and still contained moisture.
+In the first case, recently harvested marijuana was found to be dried even though it had only been drying for four days and still contained moisture.
 An expert testified for the defense that the marijuana was not “dried” (i.e., not usable and shouldn’t be counted) but that it was “drying” and that a significant amount of the moisture had evaporated.
 The appeals court affirmed the conviction.

-In the other case, the Court found that 92.8 ounces of marijuana in various drying stages were not “useable” under the act and could not be counted against the 15-ounce limit.
+In the second case, the Court found that 92.8 ounces of marijuana in various drying stages were not “useable” under the act and could not be counted against the 15-ounce limit.
 The conviction, in this case, was reversed.

 History of the Medical Marijuana Act in Michigan

-The history of the Medical Marijuana Act in Michigan can be traced back to the efforts of activists and advocates who sought to legalize medical cannabis in the state.
-In 2004, the Michigan Coalition for Compassionate Care (MCCC) initiated a petition drive to place a medical marijuana proposal on the state’s ballot.
+The history of the Medical Marihuana Act in Michigan can be traced back to the efforts of activists and advocates who sought to legalize medical cannabis in the state.
+In 2004, the Michigan Coalition for Compassionate Care (“MCCC”) initiated a petition drive to place a medical marijuana proposal on the state’s ballot.
 However, the initiative did not gather enough signatures to qualify for the ballot that year.
 Undeterred, the MCCC continued its efforts and successfully collected the required signatures during the following election cycle.

 In November 2008, Michigan voters had the opportunity to decide on the fate of the Michigan Compassionate Care Initiative, also known as Proposal 1.
 The proposal aimed to amend the state constitution to allow for the medical use of marijuana by patients with qualifying medical conditions.
 On Election Day, nearly two-thirds of Michigan voters supported the initiative, making Michigan the 13th state in the United States to legalize medical marijuana.
-The Michigan Medical Marihuana Act (MMMA) went into effect on December 4, 2008, allowing patients with debilitating medical conditions, such as cancer, HIV/AIDS, multiple sclerosis, and chronic pain, to use marijuana for medical purposes with a physician’s recommendation.
-The MMMA provided a framework for the establishment of the Michigan Medical Marihuana Program (MMMP), which oversees the implementation and regulation of the medical marijuana program in the state.
+The MMMA went into effect on December 4, 2008, allowing patients with debilitating medical conditions, such as cancer, HIV/AIDS, multiple sclerosis, and chronic pain, to use marijuana for medical purposes with a physician’s recommendation.
+The MMMA provided a framework for the establishment of the Michigan Medical Marihuana Program (“MMMP”), which oversees the implementation and regulation of the medical marijuana program in the state.
 The MMMP began accepting patient and caregiver applications in 2009.
 Since then, the program has evolved to include further regulations and expansions, ensuring access to medical marijuana for qualifying patients while addressing concerns about misuse and abuse.

 Possession of Small Quantities of Marijuana is Legal in Michigan Now

-In November 2018, Michigan voters approved Proposal 1, the Michigan Regulation and Taxation of Marijuana Act (MRTMA), which legalized the possession, cultivation, and use of marijuana for recreational purposes for adults aged 21 and older.
+In November 2018, Michigan voters approved Proposal 1, the Michigan Regulation and Taxation of Marijuana Act (“MRTMA”), which legalized the possession, cultivation, and use of marijuana for recreational purposes for adults aged 21 and older.
 Under the MRTMA, adults can possess up to 2.5 ounces (71 grams) of marijuana in public and keep up to 10 ounces (283 grams) of marijuana at their residence.
 Additionally, adults can cultivate up to 12 marijuana plants for personal use at home.
-Michigan’s legalization of recreational marijuana has allowed for regulated sales and establishing of a legal cannabis market.
+Michigan’s legalization of recreational marijuana has allowed for regulated sales and the establishment of a legal cannabis market.
 However, it’s important to note that marijuana remains classified as a Schedule I controlled substance under federal law, and federal regulations regarding possession and use still apply within the state.

-Michigan Medical Marijuana Act Defense Attorney
+Michigan Medical Marihuana Act Defense Attorney

 If you are accused of or charged with a drug offense, including a Medical Marijuana issue, you need top representation to ensure the highest chance of getting the charges dismissed or reduced.
 The team of defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully defending drug crimes charges in state and federal court.